-We have audited management's assessment, included in Item 9A of this Form 10-K under the heading "Management's Annual Report on Internal Control Over Financial Reporting," that Diamond Offshore Drilling, Inc. and subsidiaries (the "Company") maintained effective internal control over financial reporting as of December 31, 2004, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-The Company's management is responsible for maintaining effective internal control over financial reporting.
+We have audited management's assessment, included in Item 9A of this Form 10-K under the heading "Management's Annual Report on Internal Control Over Financial Reporting," that Diamond Offshore Drilling, Inc. and subsidiaries (the "Company") maintained effective internal control over financial reporting as of December 31, 2004, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.
 Our responsibility is to express an opinion on management's assessment and an opinion on the effectiveness of the Company's internal control over financial reporting based on our audit.